It is a truth universally acknowledged that it is particularly hard being a rising fashion designer in the Instagram era.

 In addition, young designers have limited resources to defend their rights.
 Even when they have a legitimate claim, more often than not, they do not have the economic means to fight back and spend money on legal fees.
 Emerging designers should focus on growing their brand and not spending a big proportion of their annual budget in fighting legal battles against these billionaire companies.

 So, are young designers Don Quixote fighting against windmills?

 Luckily, NO. Social media can be used as a double-edged sword and this time it is to their advantage.
 It is true that fast-fashion companies scout IG accounts to check out new designers’ latest work, but it also true that their “image” and “reputation” is what keep their copycat business going and designers can use this to their favour.

 Briffa are experts in all aspects of intellectual property law and practice and advise clients operating in a broad range of sectors, including the fashion industry.
-If you would like to arrange a free consultation with one of our specialist intellectual property lawyers, please contact us on 020 7288 6003 or [email protected].
+If you would like to arrange a free consultation with one of our specialist intellectual property lawyers, please contact us on 020 7096 2779 or firstname.lastname@example.org.

 We’ll start with a no obligation chat where we’ll get to know you and understand your current challenges.